 - “Introduction to R” is an introductory 4-hour R course developed by Jonathan Cornelissen, ex-CEO and co-founder of DataCamp.
 This course starts with the very basics of R programming, before digging deeper into fundamental topics such as vectors, matrices, factors, data frames, and lists.
 For a beginner, this course serves as a fantastic introduction to R.

-- “Introduction to Data in R” is a 4-hour R course led by Mine Cetinkaya-Rundel from Duke University.
-It’s designed to give beginners an overview of the basic principles of data sets, data frames, and sampling strategies.
-If you’re new to R programming, this course is an excellent point to start with, together with the more general “Introduction to R” course mentioned previously.
+- “Inference for Numerical Data in R” is a 4-hour R course led by Mine Cetinkaya-Rundel from Duke University.
+It’s designed to give an overview of statistical inference methods using R. If you already have a knowledge of statistics and are learning R programming, this course is an excellent point to start with, together with the more general “Introduction to R” course mentioned previously.

 Similarly to the Python-based projects I covered earlier, DataCamp offers 40 R-based practical projects for its students.
 These projects don’t result in certificates, but they are some of the best-in-class training programs for learning practical data science.